 sudo systemctl restart sendmail

 All done.
-Again send an email and the email should be deliver to actual mailbox.
+Again send an email and the email should be delivered to the actual mailbox.